starforgelabs/SyntaxHighlighter-Evolved-LISP-Brush/README.md

-=== SyntaxHighlighter Evolved: SKILL Brush ===
+=== SyntaxHighlighter Evolved: LISP Brush ===
 Contributors: UnboundDarkness
 Donate link: http://www.programnation.com/
-Tags: skill, syntax highlighter, code, sourcecode Requires at least: 2.8
+Tags: lisp, syntax highlighter, code, sourcecode Requires at least: 2.8
 Tested up to: 3.4
 Stable tag: 1.0
 License: GPLv2 or later.
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables colorization for the SKILL language using the Syntax Highlighter Evolved plugin.
+This plugin enables colorization for the LISP language using the Syntax Highlighter Evolved plugin.

 == Description ==

-This plugin enables the syntax colorization for the SKILL language by extending the [Syntax Highlighter Evolved](http://wordpress.org/extend/plugins/syntaxhighlighter/) functionality (and thus, you need to have it installed).
+This plugin enables the syntax colorization for the LISP language by extending the [Syntax Highlighter Evolved](http://wordpress.org/extend/plugins/syntaxhighlighter/) functionality (and thus, you need to have it installed).

-The shortcode [skill] ... all code ... [/skill] can be used to colorize the code.
+The shortcode [lisp] ... all code ... [/lisp] can be used to colorize the code.

 View example posts at [Programnation](http://www.programnation.com/category/sistemas-digitales/)